 In this process, any involved party uses powerful computers or to solve complex mathematical equations.
 The end goal is to validate blocks of transactions.
 The first who manages to solve these equations and validate the block receives a “block reward”.

-In the Proof-of-Work model, these rewards are paid out in the cryptocurrency that is being validated.
+In the Proof-of-Work model, the rewards for mining are paid out in the cryptocurrency that is being validated.
 Each transaction processed over any blockchain network needs to be verified by miners to ensure that the same virtual token was not spent twice.

 But not every cryptocurrency requires transaction validation through mining.